 - to the same value as the averaging window used for computing the Session-AMBR of the PDU Session (i.e. the Averaging Window provisioned in the QER (that is referenced by all the PDRs of the non-GBR QoS flows of a PDU session) or the default averaging window configured at the UPF) for a non-GBR QoS flow.
 The default value for Averaging Window for non-GBR QoS Flows is 2000ms.

-For event-triggered data rate monitoring reporting, the UPF shall send a report when the UL or DL data rate exceeds the UL or DL Data Rate Reporting threshold, and upon subsequent noticeable changes of the data rate (e.g. data rate falling back below the UL/DL Data Rate Reporting threshold).
+For Event-Triggered data rate monitoring reporting, the UPF shall send reports when the UL or DL data rate exceeds the UL or DL Data Rate Reporting threshold,as specified for Event Triggered QoS monitoring reporting in clause 5.39.2.

-The UPF shall not send reports during the Minimum Wait Time.